banner logo

 (Photo courtesy of Terry Blake)

-Following is a short video clip showing a huge 15" x 20" x 2" specimen being discharged during our 2010 production run.
-This specimen was first charged on one surface by a 5 MeV electron beam.
-The fully-charged specimen was then (very carefully!) flipped over and irradiated once again on the other side.
-This created two independent charge planes, each located about 1/2" below the large surfaces.
-Prior to discharging, the estimated potential of these internal charge planes was about 2.6 million volts.
-Because of the two charge planes and large size, this specimen stored significantly more electrostatic energy than most of our other specimens - over four kilojoules!
-Safety precautions were necessary to prevent the possibility of receiving a dangerous electrical shock.
-Although the main discharge is very brief (under 500 billionths of a second!), the video successfully captured the brilliance of the 4 kilo-Joule main discharge in a single video frame (below).
-Numerous secondary discharges continued to flash after the main discharge.
-These continued sporadically for over 30 minutes.
-This video is courtesy of Bill Hathaway, GCL Laboratories.
-The resulting sculpture, cradled within a custom walnut light base and illuminated by an array of white and blue LED's, is also shown below.
+Following is a short video clip showing a huge 15" x 20" x 2" specimen being discharged.
+The specimen was first charged on one side using a 5 MeV electron beam.
+The electrically-charged specimen was then (very carefully!) flipped over and irradiated once more on the other side.
+This created two independent charge layers, each located about 1/2" below the large surfaces.
+Prior to discharging, the estimated potential of these internal layers was over 2.5 million volts.
+Because there were two very large charge layers, this specimen stored significantly more electrostatic energy than most of our other specimens - more than four kilojoules!
+Safety precautions were necessary to prevent the possibility of receiving a painful, and potentially dangerous, electrical shock.

 Main Discharge